Luo-hongyi/CS415-MP2-AL/README.md

 # Design Decisions

-- Opting for an open-world map design to enhance the player's exploration enjoyment and game complexity.
+- Opting for an open-world-like map design to enhance the player's exploration enjoyment and game complexity.
 - Increasing the game's challenge and player's game experience by designing a variety of enemies and damage methods.
 - Enhancing the game's strategy and complexity by designing a health system and collectibles, requiring players to balance between gem collection and maintaining health.
 - Guiding players to explore different areas of the map by designing various types of gems and their placement, thereby enhancing the game's exploration and challenge aspects.